 Wholesale energy markets ended January 2018 approximately 5% lower though with some price volatility throughout the month.
 While there was some reasonably bullish news under-pinning both the gas and oil markets in January, this was out-weighed by a healthy UK system because of a good overall supply position.

-Movements in the forward curves for the rolling annual prices were slight, changing little throughout the curve, though maintaining the flat element at the prompt end of the curve indicating a potential reduction in backwardation and possible sentiment change.
+Movements in the structure of the forward curves for the rolling annual prices were slight, changing little throughout the curve, though maintaining the flat element at the prompt end of the curve indicating a potential reduction in backwardation and possible sentiment change.

 What’s the Outlook?

 The 2nd week of February is usually the coldest week of the year and so if temperature forecasts remain we are likely to see the market hold some support until mid-February.
 Thereafter, as the temperatures warm up during the second half, current fundamentals could be enough to tip sentiment, provided we don’t see any new supply shocks.
 At this time, the focus should be looking for signs of developing contango, in which case trading opportunities would change from the current buying forward to achieve value from the backwardation to reverting to delayed buying to achieve benefit from the contango as prices ‘roll down’ the curve.

 Dr Tony West was formerly Director of Trading and Marketing at Innogy (now Npower), Head of Trading at Scottish Power and amongst other senior wholesale trading roles recently advised Gazprom on their power business development strategy.

 At Pulse, we are always keeping a close eye on the energy market and to see how we may be to help you with our energy broker services, please click here